jelmer/xandikos/notes/dav-compliance.rst

 As far as I can tell, there is only a single server side implementation and a single client side implementation of this RFC.
-I don't have access to the client implementation and the server side implementation is in SabreDAV.
+I don't have access to the client implementation (Xythos Drive) and the server side implementation is in SabreDAV.

 Experimental support for WebDAV Mount is available in the 'mount' branch, but won't be merged without a good use case.